-In‐School programs are designed so that all learners have equal access to fun, hands‐on, standards‐based curriculum.
-Each classroom receives three one‐hour visits from a Thorne educator.
-The first two inquiry‐based visits focus on engaging students with content, and the third visit allows students to elaborate on their learning by writing and illustrating a class book on their topic of study.
-Our programs are closely correlated with Colorado State Academic Standards, and our prompting and questioning techniques reflect the rigor set in the Common Core Standards for Speaking and Listening.
-All programs are sheltered for diverse learners, incorporating strategies for building background knowledge, review of concepts, comprehensible input, accountable talk, and student‐to‐student interaction.
-Multiple classroom visits allow students an in‐depth exploration of science standards – fertile ground for developing a positive environmental ethic!
+Thorne delivers its three-visit In-School Program to students in grades k-5 at Boulder Valley and St. Vrain Valley School District Schools and at select schools in Adams County and Douglas County.
+Each participating classroom selects from a list of topics, examples of which include Decomposers (grades k-2), Wetlands (2-4), and Climate Change (5-6).
+The first two visits are inquiry‐based and focus on engaging students with content, and the third visit allows students to elaborate on their learning by writing and illustrating a class photo book on their topic of study.
+Curriculum is closely correlated with Colorado State Science Standards, and prompting and questioning techniques reflect the rigor set in the Common Core Standards for Speaking and Listening.
+All programs are sheltered for diverse learners and incorporate strategies for building background knowledge, review of concepts, comprehensible input, accountable talk, and student‐to‐student interaction.
+CLICK HERE for a list of all 10 topics offered along with descriptions, grade levels, and state science and common core standards addressed.

 THE SEABURY FOUNDATION | THE COMMUNITY FOUNDATION SERVING BOULDER COUNTY | BROOMFIELD COMMUNITY FOUNDATION | THE CLIF BAR FAMILY FOUNDATION | ELEVATIONS FOUNDATION | NEW BELGIUM BREWING COMPANY | JARED POLIS FOUNDATION | LONGMONT COMMUNITY FOUNDATION